Forien/foundryvtt-forien-armoury/README.md

 ## Recommended 3rd Party Modules
 These modules are important for functionality of this module's **Features**.
 While not strictly **required**, I highly recommend using them:
-* [Times Up](https://foundryvtt.com/packages/times-up) — Allows for automatic disabling of effects, especially useful for Temporary Runes introduced in Forien's Armoury
+* [Times Up](https://foundryvtt.com/packages/times-up) — Allows for automatic disabling of effects, especially useful for Temporary Runes introduced in Forien's Armoury.
+* [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) — A time tracking module is _**required**_ for **Automatic Disease Progression** as well as **Automated Magical Endurance Regeneration**.
+Simple Calendar is recommended since it works well with WFRP4e!

 ### Other suggested modules
 These modules work with _some Documents_ (Actors, Items etc.) I provide in the Compendiums.
 Those are only necessary if you plan on using those Documents.